Predictive maintenance is not a vision – it is an ROI issue

 • or replace the component.

-The SME transfer: How small a start can be
+The SME Transfer: A start can be this small

 You don’t need 500 sensors.
 Start like this:

-1. Select a bottleneck machine (determined by the line).
+1. Select a bottleneck machine (the line determines this).

 2. Measure 2–4 signals (e.g. vibration, temperature, pressure, current).

-4. Determine what a downtime costs (per hour).
+4. Determine the cost of a shutdown (per hour).

-5. Calculate: “If we avoid two downtimes, the project will pay for itself.”
+5. Calculate: “If we avoid two shutdowns, the project pays for itself.”

-This is precisely where AI-supported research plus human evaluation comes into its own: it combines technical data, spare parts history, shift logs, delivery times and costs to form a picture that enables decisions to be made.
+This is precisely where AI-supported research combined with human assessment shines: it links technical data, spare parts history, shift logs, delivery times and costs to form a picture that enables decision-making.

-• Predictive maintenance is a cash issue, not a technical toy.
+• Predictive maintenance is a cash issue, not a technical gimmick.

-• The bottleneck approach is crucial: start where downtime is most expensive.
+• The key is bottleneck thinking: start where downtime is most costly.

-• ROI becomes clear when downtime costs are calculated accurately.
+• ROI becomes clear when downtime costs are accurately calculated.